 Recently Kosmo causally mentioned in an article that he was teaching his 14-year-old daughter to drive.
 In Massachusetts, where I grew up, the age to start is 16 when you can get a learner’s permit.
 Fourteen seemed very early to me, but my view of Iowa is that it’s all farms where it’s impossible to get into a car accident ;).
-While that may be a bit of a joke, it isn’t too much of an exaggeration.

 The legal driving age, and the various steps to a full license, vary dramatically by state.
 In Iowa, you simply need to pass a written test in order to get a permit.
 At that point, you can drive with an adult.